The First World War Memorial Monument being unveiled by the Prince of Wales in 1924

 The museum runs educational workshops, well being projects, exhibitions and school trips.

-Locals have shared their views:
+Locals have shared their views.

-“I remember going to the museum on school trips when I was younger, and being a TA now in Bodmin, I think it would be a real shame for children to miss out on that opportunity.” – Rosie Howard
+“I remember going to the museum on school trips when I was younger, and being a TA now in Bodmin, I think it would be a real shame for children to miss out on that opportunity,” commented Rosie Howard, while Trevor Symons said: “It’s part of our history that should be maintained for future generations.”

 Helen commented: ”We’re really grateful for the donations and expressions of support that we’ve received so far because we know that if we don’t shout now, 300 years of Army history will disappear from Cornwall.”